gearglow/Elysiad/chapters/105 - Year 1 Ch5 - Get Sorted.md

 As the last students lined up across the dias, a seam opened just above the hat's brim, and it began to sing.

- -[ ] Insert Sorting Hat's song here
+ -[ ] TODO Insert Sorting Hat's song here

 The hat subsided, and Prof. McGonagall stepped forward with a scroll.
 "When I call your name, sit on the stool and place the hat upon your head.
 Once you are sorted, please remove the hat and take a seat at your House table."
 Unfurling the scroll, she continued.
 "Abbot, Hannah!"